 A modied Newton-Raphson method is designed for stable and rapid computation.
 The core programs are written in the C language.
 An user-friendly R interface is implemented to perform all the calculations by calling the core programs.

 We demonstrate the asymptotic properties of the proposed methods.
 Simulation studies are carried out to evaluate the finite sample performance of the proposed procedure using several tuning parameter selection methods for choosing the point on the solution path as the nal estimator.
 We also apply the proposed approach on two real data examples.

 adaptive group lasso, Cox Model, grouped variable selection, group lasso, high dimensional, penalized regression

 Copyright 2010 Li Liu

 Liu, Li.
-"Grouped variable selection in high dimensional partially linear additive Cox model." dissertation, University of Iowa, 2010.
+"Grouped variable selection in high dimensional partially linear additive Cox model."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.